-Across reviews sites like Yelp and Consumer Affairs, Trupanion earns fair reviews, which is consistent with the rest of the pet insurance industry.
-The company averaged just under three stars out of five on both platforms.
+Across the web, Trupanion earns fair reviews, which is consistent with the rest of the pet insurance industry.

-Some of these positive reviewers suggested that patients ensure that their vets write clearly in their records so that the Claims Specialists can understand the procedure and make better judgment calls about whether they qualify for coverage.
+Some of these positive reviewers suggested that you should ensure that your vet writes clearly in their records so that the Claims Specialists can understand the procedure and make better judgment calls about whether they qualify for coverage.

 Others had a dour opinion of Trupanion.
 They wrote that they were denied service for reasons they didn’t expect, including pre-existing conditions and illnesses that developed before the end of the waiting period.